 3. Turn temperature down to medium and cook another 10-12 minutes, stirring occasionally, until it smells so delicious you just can’t wait another second!

-4. Serve on lettuce leaves with your favorite paleo-friendly taco toppings.
+4. Serve on Paleo Flour Tortillas or lettuce leaves with your favorite paleo-friendly taco toppings.
 Enjoy!